 Current Use of Recycled Water

 The SFPUC partnered with Daly City to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
-Since October 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate 163 acres of public golf course greens.
-This project received $2.1 million in Proposition 84 grant funding for a portion of the construction costs.
+Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf course.
+This project was awarded $2.1 million in Proposition 84 grant funding for a portion of the construction costs.

 San Francisco's Recycled Water Program